james-otten/Learning-D/README.md

 * squareOfDigits.d - Investagate the sum of squares of digits chain (Euler 92)
 * integerCombinations.d - Find the number of unique values in the set a^b for a and b from 2 to 100 (Euler 29)
 * greatestProductMatrix.d - What is the greatest product of four adjacent numbers in any direction (up, down, left, right, or diagonally) in the 20x20 grid?
 (Euler 11)
+* plaindrome.d - Find the largest plaindrome made from the product of two 3 digit numbers (Euler 4)

 ####Building:
 Debug: `make`